MFA (Glassworking Spring 2019), United States

 Emily plans to bring the knowledge gained during this residency and share amongst her peers.
 After receiving MFA, she wants to become a full time teacher of Craft (Glass Art).
 Using glass as a material is very movement oriented and meditative.
 She would like to bring that to the forefront of the educational system and teach in a way that allows students to feel connected to the microcosm of their body, and the macrocosm of the universe.
 Emily is currently a Chair member to Glass Art Society ( an international non-profit organization) in which she plans to propose a “Yoga for Glassblowers” class at various craft schools in the United States.

 Moon Book: Emily will complete her Moon Book and exhibit it later.

 Update: More than a year after her residency with AZIMVTH,during the holy period of the Nine New Nights (Navratri), in April 2019, she has completed the Moon Book project.
 It is on exhibit now.

-“I had a wonderful time and learned so much.
+“I had a wonderful time (staying at and training with AZIMVTH) and learned so much.
 I can not wait to share my experiences and use the new found knowledge to write my thesis next year.
 This residency has helped me realise things about myself, my art practice, and spirituality as a whole.
 I can not thank you enough.”